Drangleic

 The equipment of the kingdom soldiers depicts the form of a knight who exists in old teachings.

-As to who the future King and his retinue of troops were subjugating, it is possible that they were simply cleaning up remnants of Alken and Venn.
-Parts of the iron was stripped from the Iron Keep to help create the new kingdom’s western fort, while the Lost Bastille was completely taken over.
-The two warring states of old evidently had some of the best preserved ruins for Drangleic to build upon, parts of which remain infested with Hollows among other entities even in the present era.
-This leaves no evidence of any major country uniting the land in the interim between the twin states and Drangleic’s histories, meaning that there would have likely been many fractured peoples for Vendrick’s forces to war against.
-In other words, Drangleic succeeded Venn and Alken as hegemon of the continent, hence adopting the latter’s dragon crest as its symbol — the twelve smaller crests beneath it would thus be those disparate remnants that the kingdom united under its new banner.
+As to who the future King and his retinue of troops were subjugating, it is liable that they cleaned up remnants of Alken and Venn.
+Parts were stripped from Iron Keep down south to help create the new kingdom’s fort up west, while the Lost Bastille was completely taken over; the golden border design of the prison’s blue flags reused for Drangleic banners.
+The two warring states of old evidently had some of the best preserved ruins for Drangleic to build upon, parts of which remain infested with Hollows among others.
+This leaves no evidence of a major country uniting the land in the interim, meaning that there would have likely been many fractured peoples for Vendrick’s forces to war against.
+To that point, we do see twelve smaller heraldry amassed beneath the dragon crest adopted as his kingdom’s symbol in several instances, including on the king’s shield.
+This at least implies that there were disparate remnants for the kingdom to unite under its new banner.
+In other words, Drangleic succeeded Venn and Alken as hegemon of the continent, its fractured peoples carried together again on dragon wings.

-Key to the iron doors of the Melted Iron Castle.
+Key to an iron door of the Melted Iron Castle.

 The Old Iron King’s castle sunk into fire.
 A consequence of the weight of its iron, or his hubris.

 The iron that was left in the castle was altogether taken away by those who came to this land later on.
-The iron doors too may be somewhere far away.
+The iron door too may be somewhere far away.

 Defeating the Four Great Ones… His Majesty built this country with the power of their souls…

-On the note of sloppy development, there is a question about the full extent of the king’s domain.
-Considering Dark Souls’ penchant for countries being city states, it is surprising that we even visit one town outside the capital.
-In fact, we never do come across a Drangleic capital, nor hear mention of it.
-This is especially curious given that Wellager claims that Drangleic Castle, the ultimate center of the kingdom, wasn’t built until well after the founding.
-Where had the royal government been seated then?
+On the note of sloppy development, there are questions about the full extent of the king’s domain.
+Considering Dark Souls’ penchant to reduce countries to city states, it is surprising that we even visit one town outside the capital.
+In point of fact, we never do come across a Drangleic capital, nor hear mention of it.
+This is especially curious given how Wellager claims that Drangleic Castle, the ultimate center of the kingdom, wasn’t built until well after the founding.
+Where had the government been seated then?
 Simply put, while we may find neither hide nor hair of a royal capital, it must have existed, and perhaps still does.
-Aside from the castle, another prominent landmark is the massive viaduct stretching across the Shaded Woods.
-Even if there is no sign of it once we reach the royal abode, we can see it clearly heading in the direction of the castle — cut content confirms that the two were planned to be connected at one point, at least.
-In that case, what would we find on the other side except the capital, the one place you would expect to have a direct link to the king?
+Second to the castle, the most prominent landmark is the massive viaduct stretching across the Shaded Woods roughly east to west.
+Even though there is no sign of it once we reach the castle, we can see it unambiguously heading in its direction — cut content confirms plans to connect the two at one point.
+In that case, what would we find on the other side except the capital city, the one place you would expect to have a direct link to the royal abode?

 Cut content reaffirms this implication.
-Originally, we would have explored Drangleic’s capital on the way to the castle above it, much like the relationship between the Undead Burg and Anor Londo in DS1.
+Originally, we would have explored Drangleic’s capital on the way to the castle looming over it, much like the relationship between the Undead Burg and Anor Londo in DS1.
 Shalquoir mentions this “Dran Town Below the Castle” (ドラン城下街) as well as the gates connecting the two in her original scrapped dialogue, so there is no doubt of FromSoftware’s initial intention.
-And while the Dran area was ultimately relegated to the village of Majula, the idea of a capital connected to the castle seems to have been carried on into the final game, with the viaduct hinting to its existence somewhere in the mountains.
-Indeed, much of Drangleic’s holdings are found in that eastern mountain range, so it complements the setting.
-We simply never explore it, much like any other old town or village that might stand in ruins somewhere across the land — though that phrasing may be too broad.
+And while the Dran area was ultimately relegated to the village of Majula, the idea of a capital connected to the castle seems to have been carried on into the final game, with the viaduct hinting to its existence somewhere in the western mountains further south; bordering between Huntsman’s Copse and Earthen Peak.
+Indeed, much of Drangleic’s holdings are found in the mountains, so it complements the setting.
+We simply never explore the capital, much like any other old town or village that might stand in ruins somewhere across the land — though that phrasing may be too broad.

 Looking at the official map of Drangleic, the kingdom firmly controlled the central slice of the continent.
 Excluding less than ideal properties like Heide and the Undead Crypt, the only areas left untamed were the Alken territories stretching from south to west; the adjacent Shaded Woods arguably isn’t much better.
-This is especially awkward considering that Drangleic apparently took over the Lost Bastille, creating a huge disconnect between the lands of its territory.
+This is especially awkward when Drangleic controlled the Lost Bastille, creating a huge disconnect between the lands of its territory.
 It isn’t as if the kingdom completely ignored these unconquered lands either.
 As we explore Drangleic Castle, we find plenty of enemies native to other areas seemingly captured and repurposed as guards.
-These include old knights from Heide, wall ghosts from the Undead Crypt, a belfry gargoyle from the Lost Bastille, an Executioner’s Chariot from Huntsman’s Copse, desert pyromancers and manikins from Earthen Peak, and Alonne knight captains and pursuers from the Iron Keep. (the last only in NG+) Wellager also sells various items related to these places.
-Drangleic had clearly swept through all the continent, but only conquered portions.
+These include old knights from Heide, wall ghosts from Undead Crypt, a belfry gargoyle from Lost Bastille, an Alonne knight captain from Iron Keep, an Executioner’s Chariot from Huntsman’s Copse, manikins and desert pyromancers from Earthen Peak, and pursuers. (the last only in NG+) Drangleic had clearly swept through all the continent, but only conquered portions.
 Why?

-Even if we assume that Vendrick was only interested in lands with normal people to rule over, would he really be unconcerned with the threats so close to his border?
-At the very least, all the Hollows and necromancers lurking within the Huntsman’s Copse should have been worth clearing out, to say nothing of the witch running her own operation out of the valley beyond it.
+Even assuming that Vendrick was only interested in lands with normal people to rule over, would he really be unconcerned with the threats so close to his border?
+At the very least, all the Hollows and necromancers lurking within the Huntsman’s Copse should have been worth clearing out, to say nothing of the witch running her own operation out of the valley yonder — doubly so if the capital lay anywhere within the vicinity for her puppet abductors.
 Wellager isn’t shy to claim that his king had been protecting the nation for so long.
-And with how much item descriptions tout the Dragonriders’ military prowess, one would think that exterminating these domestic threats would be no issue.
-Yet Vendrick apparently chose the inconvenience of needing to sail to his own bastille over the inconvenience of subjugating the areas surrounding it.
-This brings sloppy worldbuilding to mind, the developers wanting us to explore the ruins of Drangleic’s predecessors before considering the integrity to the setting.
-It certainly wasn’t the case that Vendrick ignored his kingdom’s security.
+And with how much item descriptions tout the Dragonriders’ military prowess, one would think that exterminating these domestic threats would be of no issue.
+Yet Vendrick apparently chose the inconvenience of needing to sail to his own bastille over the trouble of subjugating the areas surrounding it.
+This brings sloppy worldbuilding to mind, the developers wanting us to explore the remnants of Drangleic’s predecessors before considering the integrity to the setting.
+It certainly wasn’t that Vendrick ignored his kingdom’s security.

 For since ages long, long ago… His Majesty had continued to protect this country…

 As their English name and stereotypical Viking attire would suggest, the Varangians are “barbarian” (蛮族) raiders from overseas who sailed down to Drangleic to pillage its riches from people living along the northern coast, killing any in their way.
-Cut dialogue reaffirms this notion, with Shalquoir revealing that they would have raided Dran after Vendrick’s disappearance threw the government into disarray, the castle shutting its gates to save itself while the capital’s residents were left to suffer at the barbarians’ hands.
-By all indications, they were a brutal lot harassing the citizenry — they may have even been the impetus for building the coastline fort on the western shore.
-But the king dealt with these ruffians, turning those they captured into slave labor.
-They weren’t alone either, as we can find the armor worn by the “mountain bandits” (山賊) residing in the other three cardinal directions in the same slave town the Varangians are housed in.
+Cut dialogue reaffirms this notion, with Shalquoir revealing that they would have originally raided Dran after Vendrick’s disappearance threw the government into disarray; the castle shutting its gates to save itself while the capital’s residents were left to suffer at the barbarians’ hands.
+What else to expect from warriors who engrave skulls in their sword hilts?
+They are the type to throw an oil instead of fire bomb just so that their fire arrows will burn foes all the more painfully.
+One would have to be hard of heart to constantly sail the high seas, their aptly named “Tide Bow” (潮の弓) used to shoot at sea monsters from a safe distance before the fiends sank their ships.
+By all indications, they were a brutal lot harassing the citizenry.
+The barbarians more than likely were the impetus for building the seaside fort.

 The “Dran Town Below the Castle” has been closed.
 Reason’s that it was attacked by barbarians long ago.
 They aimed to take advantage of the chaos at the castle caused by the king’s disappearance.
 The strategists blockaded the main gate, so invasion to the castle was fended off, but the people of the castle town were forsaken.
 They did something so cruel to those who were probably just awaiting help…